planetruby/planet/rubynews/README.md

 ### Update All Feed Subscriptions

-Note: rubynews has no built-in automatic feed subscription update.
-Use:
+Note: rubynews has no auto-"magic" built-in feed subscription update.
+Type:

-    rubynews update    # or
+    $ rubynews update    # or
-    rubynews up        # or
+    $ rubynews up        # or
-    rupbynew u
+    $ rupbynew u

-to update all feed subscriptions.
+to update all feed subscriptions "by hand".
+(Or schedule a daily, hourly, etc. cron job.)

 ## License